 Stir salt, sugar, and extra-virgin olive oil into the bowl.

 With a wooden spoon, mix flour and onion powder into the mixture.

 Cover bowl with a kitchen towel and let rest in a warm spot for about 2 hours so dough can rise.

 Wrap dough in plastic wrap and refrigerate until ready to use.
 Recipe makes enough for two large pizzas.
 Wrapped dough can stay in fridge for about 7 days.
-You can also put dough in fridge for up to 3 months and defrost in fridge overnight before using.
+You can also put dough in freezer for up to 3 months and defrost in fridge overnight before using.